StefanHasensperling/OpenWeatherMapToSimaticPlc/README.md

 # What is it
-This small tool allows you to query current Weather data from OpenWeatherMap.org and send the data to any Siemens Simatic PLC This is helpfull if you need this current Weather data, such as Sea-Level-Air Pressure and such in an Automation System, for example to calculate Evaporations and such.
+This small tool allows you to query current Weather data from OpenWeatherMap.org and send the data to any Siemens Simatic PLC This is helpfull if you need this current Weather data, such as Sea-Level-Air Pressure, in an Automation System plc.
+For example to calculate Evaporations and such.

 Currently all configurations are done via the OpenWeatherMapToSimaticPLC.xml file.
-Thre are no command line parameters.
+There are no command line parameters.

-All values are sent as "Real" datatypes to the PLC, so you have to reserve 4 bytes for each value
+All values are sent as "Real" datatypes to the PLC, occupying 4 bytes for each value

 # What Requirements does it have
-It requres an valid OpenWeatherMap API-Key.
+It requires an valid OpenWeatherMap API-Key.
 You have to get your own key by registering to one of the subscriptions on [OpenWeatherMap](https://OpenWeatherMap.org).
 And it needs an Internet connection of course, since it has to query whe OpenWeatherMap API.
 This should not be a problem, but in Industrial Automation systems this may be more difficult.

 # How does it Work